It Is In Us All

 It Is In Us All is a 2022 Irish thriller film written and directed by Antonia Campbell-Hughes.
 The film stars Cosmo Jarvis, Antonia Campbell-Hughes, Rhys Mannion, Keith McErlean, Claes Bang and Mark O'Halloran.
 The film premiered at SXSW on 14 March 2022.

 Premise

-A Londoner returns to his ancestral homeland of Donegal, Ireland and is drawn in by a teenager who almost kills him in a car crash.
+A Londoner returns to his ancestral homeland of County Donegal, Ireland and is drawn in by a teenager who almost kills him in a car crash.